ZacParize/robotics/README.md

 Main entities:

 1) Weapon - weapon of participant.
-Could have any kind of attack equipment.
+Could have any kind of attack equipments.

 2) Equipment - equipment of weapon or participant.
    Could be two types:
    - protect equipment;
    - attack equipment.

-3) Referee - main entity which manages and observe duel process.
+3) Referee - main entity which manages and observes duel process.
    Referee announces the winner.

 4) Actor - participant of duel.
 Has weapon and any kind of protected equipments.